Guide to Camping in Sonoma County

 Sonoma Coast State Park

 - Wright’s Beach has 27 developed campsites adjacent to the beach.
-Maximum trailer length is 27 feet; no hook-ups available.
+Maximum trailer length is 27 feet; no hookups are available.
 Reservations recommended.

 - Bodega Dunes offers 98 campsites with hot showers, flush toilets, and a trailer sanitation dump station.
-Maximum trailer length is 31 feet; no hook-ups available.
-Campfire and Junior Ranger programs held during the summer.
-Day use area includes a disabled-accessible boardwalk out to a classic sandy beach.
+The maximum trailer length is 31 feet; no hookups are available.
+Campfire and Junior Ranger programs are held during the summer.
+The day-use area includes an accessible boardwalk out to a classic sandy beach.
 Reservations recommended.

 Sugarloaf Ridge State Park